carlpett/stream_exporter/README.md

 # Input modules
 A number of input modules are available, described here with their parameters.

+## Standard input
+Reads from standard input.

+The `stdin` input has two commandline flags:

+- `input.stdin.quit-on-eof` (Optional, default `false`): If `true`, the exporter will quit after getting to end of file.
+By default, it will keep running, and the metrics endpoint will still be available.
+- `input.stdin.write-on-eof` (Optional, default `false`): If `true`, all the collected metrics will be writted to stdout after getting to end of file.
+Useful in combination with `quit-on-eof` for configuration testing.

 ## File
 Reads lines from a file.

 The `file` input has two parameters:

 - `-input.file.path` (Required) : The path to the file to read from.
-- `-input.file.mode` (Optional, default `tail`): `tail` or `dryrun`.
+- `-input.file.mode` (_Deprecated_, Optional, default `tail`): `tail` or `dryrun`.
 In `tail` mode, the file is opened and any new lines written to the file is processed.
 In `dryrun` mode, the entire file is read and processed.
 When the end of the file is encountered, the current metrics state is written to standard out, and the exporter exits.
-Useful for debugging and configuration testing.
+Useful for debugging and configuration testing. *NOTE:* The `dryrun` mode is deprecated, and using the `stdin` input along with `input.stdin.write-on-eof` is recommended as a replacement.

 ## Socket
 Opens a socket for reading lines.